 Students who are eligible to be included in the NCCD

-Students are eligible to be included in the NCCD where:
+Students must satisfy the following conditions for eligibility to be included in the NCCD:

 - the student has been provided with reasonable adjustments to address the functional impact of a disability.

-As the NCCD is a retrospective record of adjustments undertaken in schools over a minimum of 10 weeks, this evidence can be collected from anytime between the census date in 2021 to the 2022 census date.
+The NCCD is a retrospective record of adjustments that are undertaken in schools over a minimum of 10 weeks.
+Evidence of adjustments can be collected anytime between the census dates in 2022 (5 August) to 2023 (4 August).

-Schools are not required to create new or additional evidence for the purposes of the NCCD as this should already be standard practice to meet their legal obligations.
+Schools are not required to create new evidence for the purposes of the NCCD.
+Schools will already have documented evidence of adjustments that support their decisions as standard practice to meet their legal obligations.
+This includes:

-The following timeline is a recommendation of actions for schools to collect, submit and review student data for the NCCD in 2022.
+The following timeline is a recommendation of actions for schools to collect, submit and review data for the NCCD in 2023.